Cytosponge/EndoSign (Capsule Sponge)

 Capsule Sponge test has been proven in clinical trials to be a simple, safe and effective way of diagnosing conditions related to the oesophagus (gullet) and is being used in your hospital for low risk patients as an alternative to endoscopy.

 If you decide not to have a Capsule Sponge test then an endoscopy will be offered.
-There will be a longer waiting time for an endoscopy due to the Covid-19 pandemic.
+There will be a longer waiting time for an endoscopy.

 If you would like to discuss an alternative, please speak to your doctor.